 Related compliance guides: Class 1 Division 1 vs Division 2 | ATEX Zone Selection Guide | NEC vs ATEX Crosswalk | Maintenance Compliance Checklist

 Need certified equipment with full documentation?
-Request an Industrial Quote — Veilux provides ATEX, IECEx, UL, and cUL certification packages for engineering submittals and AHJ review.
+Request an Industrial Quote — Veilux provides ATEX, IECEx, ATEX/IECEx, and IECEx certification packages for engineering submittals and AHJ review.